 - Sensors connected to

-detect vehicles in the respective parking spots. - The LCD displays "P1 Free" or "P1 Full" for parking spot 1, and similarly for parking spot 2.
+p1andp2detect vehicles in the respective parking spots. - The LCD displays "P1 Free" or "P1 Full" for parking spot 1, and similarly for parking spot 2.

 - Sensors connected to